-Updated on March 13, 2019
+Updated on August 26th, 2019

-When it comes to diversification, there are two main ways to achieve it.
-The first way is to diversify what asset classes you are investing in.
-This means investing in different assets like stocks, bonds, real estate, and commodities like gold to minimize your risk of losing money.
+Let’s look at diversifying your asset classes first.
+This really just means investing in different types of assets like stocks, bonds, real estate, and commodities like gold.
+This allows you to minimize your risk of losing all of your money if one asset class is performing poorly.
 We made a more in detail video about Asset Allocation, so check it out after you finish this one if you want to learn more.
 The second way to diversify is to choose different investments within an asset class.
 For example, if you want to diversify your stocks, experts suggest buying around 20 different stocks in a wide range of industries.

 Now you may be asking yourself, “where am I going to get the money to buy 20 different stocks?!”
 Luckily, through ETF’s and Mutual Funds, diversifying your investments is easy.
 This is because ETFs and Mutual Funds are “baskets” of stocks, bonds, and other investments that you can buy like a single stock.
 They’re relatively cheap, easy to buy, and serve as a great way to diversify.
 If you want to learn more about using ETFs or Mutual Funds to invest, we’ve made a video on the Index Fund Strategy, so take a look at that one as well.

 If you’re going to invest, you should consider diversifying your portfolio.
 It’s a great way to minimize your risks of completely losing your money if one of your investments go wrong.